 Postal Address: 3 Thomas More St, St Katharine’s & Wapping, London E1W 1YW

-For queries relating to the Children and Young People’s, Community Mental Health and Urgent and Emergency Care Surveys, please contact the Survey Coordination Centre for Existing Methods at Picker Institute.
+For queries relating to the Children and Young People’s, Community Mental Health and Urgent and Emergency Care Surveys, please contact the Survey Coordination Centre for Existing Methods at Picker.

 Telephone: 01865 208127

-Postal Address: Survey Coordination Centre, Picker Institute Europe, Buxton Court, 3 West Way, Oxford, OX2 0JB, UK
+Postal Address: Survey Coordination Centre, Picker Institute Europe, Suite 6, Fountain House, 1200 Parkway Court, John Smith Drive, Oxford, OX4 2JY, UK

 This website provides information that aims to help healthcare organisations and approved contractors run surveys from the programme.
 It also provides information to members of the public that have received a questionnaire.